mattotodd/docker-cellar-panel/README.md

 Then set the follow vars described below:

 ```
-CELLAR_NAME =  name of cellar - used for cloudwatch metric
+CELLAR_NAME =  name of cellar - used for logging
 CELLAR_PANEL_IP = IP address of the Alpha cellar panel on your local network
 # pomerium
 AUTHENTICATE_SERVICE_URL= domain where pomerium auth will take place